oosterbaanvu/Tomash-Oosterbaan-Thesis/README.md

 - **Grayscale dataset (used to train A1 and A2):**
   https://drive.google.com/drive/folders/1PPjKJ-YfbRQhSzHCgZX-xBh5a8_VsITZ?usp=sharing

-- **Dataset without test data leakage: (because this dataset has all used test data, all the models used in the research are in this dataset.**
+- **Dataset without test data leakage: (because all the results were received from this test data, the models used in the research are in this dataset as .pt files.**
   https://drive.google.com/drive/folders/1fMiR1WC5l2EqHkdYNqKbgE0u1iniDA95?usp=sharing

 - **Full thesis dataset:**